k0r1g/two-towers/artifacts/docs/docker-setup.md

   ports: ["8080:8080"]
 ```

-- **Model**: The service loads a model from the specified Hugging Face repository
+- **Model**: The service loads the model from the specified Hugging Face repository
 - **Port**: The API is accessible on port 8080
 - **Dependencies**: Requires the ChromaDB service to be running